-The MEC Springboard Award offers the exciting opportunity for early career researchers to develop novel ideas and generate preliminary data that will go on to form part of larger, competitive, grant applications to external funders.
+The Moorfields Eye Charity Springboard Awards offers the exciting opportunity for researchers to develop novel ideas and generate preliminary data that will go on to form part of larger, competitive, grant applications to external funders.

-This scheme is intended to support early-stage researchers who are aiming to establish or develop their own independent research programme.
+This scheme is primarily intended to support early stage researchers who are aiming to establish or develop their own independent research programme.